 Kids will be entertained by the fascinating story of Captain Ryman, builder of the auditorium where the Grand Old Opry performs today.
 And who knows if Taylor Swift has met his ghost backstage while she was performing here?

-Our tour guides are passionate about telling accurate and entertaining stories for everyone they meet.
-The standard tour takes about an hour and everyone will still get a good night’s sleep and do one of the most entertaining things there is to do in Nashville.
+Your tour guides are passionate about telling you entertaining and accurate stories on the Nashville Ghosts tour.
+But again, everyone will still get a good night’s sleep after doing one of the most entertaining things there is to do in Nashville.

 You don’t Believe in ghosts, but are giving the supernatural a chance

-Not everyone believes in ghosts, that’s OK, but we believe everyone should give them a chance.
-The Nashville Ghosts tour will not try to get you into a séance, or communing with the dead, but we will tell you stories of hauntings from the past that are based in the history books.
+Not everyone believes in ghosts, that’s OK, but we think everyone should at least be open to the possibility.
+The Nashville Ghosts tour will not try to get you into a séance, or communing with the dead, but we will tell you stories straight out of the history books and share confirmed accounts of ghosts sightings and unexplained phenomena.

-The spooky stories and the atmospheric streets of Nashville will bring the stories alive, and although we’ve had many tour participants experience actual ghosts on our tours, everyone has different degrees of perception to the spirits of people past.
+Actually standing in the spooky and atmospheric streets of Nashville will bring the stories alive, and although we’ve had many tour participants experience actual ghosts on our tours, everyone has different degrees of perception to the spirits of people from the past.